vohtaski/crowd-translate/readme.md

 How to integrate
 ===============
-It works with Rails 2.3.9.
+It works with Rails 2.3.9 and above.
 Was not tested with Rails 3.0

 General
 -------